 - The protocol for the International Clinical Expert Review led by the Royal College of Obstetricians and Gynaecologists (RCOG) has been published on the Department of Health website. - Almost 1,600 letters have now issued providing information in relation to consent and the consent form for participation in the review, which is the total number of letters issuing directly to women affected.
-The remaining letters are all those issuing to next of kin of women who have, sadly, died. - Next of kin details are being provided by the relevant acute hospital and the HSE reports that this validation process is over 70% complete.
-The Department will continue to engage with the HSE to ensure that validation is completed and remaining letters issue as expeditiously as possible. - Approximately 893 consent forms are reported to have been returned up to end of last week, with 96% of women who have responded agreeing to take part in the review.

-- The HSE is continuing to make every effort to ensure clear information is provided that addresses any queries, issues or concerns raised by women about the review or the consent process.
+The remaining letters are all those issuing to next of kin of women who have, sadly, died. - The HSE has reported that next of kin details are being provided by the relevant acute hospital.
+As of Friday 26th of October, this validation process is over 60% complete.
+The Department will continue to engage with the HSE to ensure that validation is completed and remaining letters issue as expeditiously as possible. - Approximately 882 consent forms are reported to have been returned up to end of last week, with 96% of women who have responded agreeing to take part in the review. - The HSE is continuing to make every effort to ensure clear information is provided that addresses any queries, issues or concerns raised by women about the review or the consent process.
 The HSE established a dedicated phone line at the outset of the consent process, to answer any questions women may have arising from the process.
-To date 104 calls have been received, of which 7 2 related to clinical questions.
+To date 100 calls have been received, of which 72 related to clinical questions.
 The HSE has advised that all 72 of these calls have now been resolved.

-The average daily volume of calls has fallen now to one. - Dr Scally's report, published 12 September, includes two recommendations in relation to clinical audit by CervicalCheck, including the development of robust and externally validated audit processes, and the inclusion of patient advocates in the oversight of clinical audits.
+• Dr Scally's report, published 12 September, includes two recommendations in relation to clinical audit by CervicalCheck, including the development of robust and externally validated audit processes, and the inclusion of patient advocates in the oversight of clinical audits.
 These will be implemented in full along with the other recommendations in the report.
 The Minister committed to returning to Government within three months with an implementation plan for the 50 recommendations, and Dr Scally has agreed to provide a review of the implementation plan in advance of this.